GabriFila/app-sagra-pesto/README.md

 - material UI theme builder
 - CSS Baseline
-- AppBar
+- TopBar
 - router and switch with all PrivateRoleRoute for pages except for login
 - useState = {isLoggedIn : boolean, roles: string[], name: string}
 - useState = {serviceDbRef: string, storageDbRef: string}
 - in useEffect setup onetime listener for firebase.auth() to change state

-AppBar (isUserLoggedIn : boolean, userRoles: string[])
+TopBar

+- access isLoggedIn and userRoles from AuthContext
 - if userLoggedIn show name, role, logout button
 - if userRoles includes 'smazzo' and url is '/smazzo' show also search button and pending orders
 - if userRoles includes 'cassa' and url is '/cassa' show also delete button
-- on logoutButton click log out user and redirect to login page
+- on logoutButton click log out user

 PendingOrders

-- getCurrentService
+- access serviceRef from ServiceContext
 - setup firebase snapshot on orders collection where state='pending'
 - useState = orders where state='pending'
-- if there are more than 1 order show attention icon
+- if there are more than 1 order show alert icon
 - display id of each order
 - _LAST_ could signal if an order is waiting for too long

 MenuDrawer (userRoles : string[])

+- access userRoles from AuthContext
-- contains links to reachable pages by user based on userRoles
+- display links to reachable pages by user based on userRoles

 DeleteOrderButton